The Curse of La Llorona: Sequel

 On October 9, 2025, it was announced that Santiago Menghini would direct the film from a script by Sean Tretta, with Monica Raymund, Jay Hernandez, Raymond Cruz, Edy Ganem, Martín Fajardo, Acston Luca Porto and Avie Porto as the lead roles.
 Principal photography began in October 2025 in Buffalo, New York.
+The film is scheduled to be released in the United States on February 26, 2027.